 It is revealing to note that the specie which Brown handled included doubloons, sovereigns, gelders, and Mexican pesos, and gold pieces as well as American dollars.

 Louisa was active in the store.
 Entries often appear in her handwriting.
 She also made candles and soap when a pig was slaughtered.
 The store was prosperous and Brown expanded his business into other projects such as farming.
 He built irrigation ditches and grew corn, watermelons, wheat, and hired Mexicans to herd cattle and horses.
 The Mexicans he hired became his customers.
 He built for them adobe houses and then added a grist mill between December 1846 and February 1847.
 The Mexicans were well treated.
 They were free employees, not like the peons on a Mexican hacienda who were paid only in supplies which kept them constantly in debt to the ranchero.
 Brown hired 3 men in 1845, 24 men in 1846, 8 men in 1847, and 2 men in 1848.
 Most stayed only a few months.

-Not only did Brown mill his own flour, he accepted grain from others to be milled.
+Not only did Brown mill his own flour, but he also accepted grain from others to be milled.
 He sold flour for 5 cents a pound or $8 per fanega.
 (One fanega was equal to 1.6 bushels.)
 Farmers from Hardscrabble and from Pueblo brought their wheat and corn to be ground at $1 per fanega.
 Barclay and Doyle rented yokes and harnesses from Brown.

 Although it was illegal to sell whiskey to Indians, Brown did sell them whiskey, much watered down by four to nine times, and he even added drugs to keep the Indians quiet when they were drunk.
 We should not criticize Brown too severely for this practice since all traders did sell to the Indians illegally in spite of the attempts of such men as Fitzpatrick to put a stop to it.
 The Indians would get into brawls with one another.
 It has been estimated that in 1841 there were 120 Indians killed in drunken brawls and in 1842 up to 500.